joyjeni/Gods_Promise/walk_with_Jesus.md

  #### 22 Sept

+ #### Receive Power of Holy Spirit

  #### Psalm 68: 35
  God of Israel - he is the one who gives power and strength to his people.
 Blessed be God!

+ #### Acts 1: 8
+ But you will receive power when the Holy Spirit has come upon you, and you will be my witness in Jerusalem and in all Judea and samaria, and to the end of the earth.